Marlins win virus-delayed home opener, beat Braves 8-2

 Miami returned to Marlins Park following a 23-day road trip, interrupted when 18 players and two coaches tested positive for the virus.
 After a week quarantined in Philadelphia, the Marlins resumed play at Baltimore on Aug.
 4 and later traveled to New York to face the Mets and then to Buffalo to play Toronto.

+“It’s not like a regular opening day.
+Usually an opening day is the building full, a lot of excitement, flyovers,” Miami manager Don Mattingly said.
+“It’s just not the same.
+I know it’s the home opener but it doesn’t like feel much of one.”

 Pablo Lopez (2-1) allowed two runs, seven hits and struck out a career-high eight in six solid innings.

-The Marlins improved to 9-4.
+“We were really eager and excited to come home and play our first home game,” Lopez said.
+“It was fun to see the guys behind me making plays, and the aggressiveness on the bases.
+It was a really fun game all around.
+We hope to keep our foot on the gas.”

 Magneuris Sierra’s bunt scored Eddy Alvarez from third in the fourth to give Miami a 3-2 lead.
 Berti added another run in the inning, stealing home on the front end of a double steal.

+Miami stole three additional bases, including two from Jonathan Villar.
+Sierra also stretched a single into a double in the sixth.

+“Speed is a difficult thing to deal with,” Mattingly said.
+“When you have speed it just puts a little bit of pressure everywhere.
+You know back to the same old thing, you can’t steal first.
+You have to have guys on base who can hit.
+We are building a club with more and more speed.”

 Miami capitalized on Atlanta starter Kyle Wright’s wildness in the third for a 2-1 lead.
-Wright surrendered Jonathan Villar’s RBI double and walked the next three batters.
+Wright surrendered Villar’s RBI double and walked the next three batters.

+“They’re foot loose and fancy free right now,” Atlanta manager Brian Snitker said of the Marlins.
+“They’re hitting the ball, taking the next base.
+You’ve got to make pitches.
+You can’t walk them.”

 Adam Duvall’s run-scoring double tied it in the fourth before Wright (0-3) was chased after his sixth walk that started the bottom of the inning.